 - Once the starter is bubbly and active keep it in the refrigerator.
 If you are making bread everyday you can just keep it at room temperature as long as it is not really hot.

 There is more than one way to make a starter.
 Paul Hollywood adds grated apple to the starter to get it going quickly.
 Others recommend using wholemeal flour as there are more natural yeasts on the outer bran of the wheat, although I have always found it to work perfectly fine to use just white flour.
 Alternatively you can buy dried wild yeast in a sachet on-line and use these as a fail safe way of making a starter.
 My current starter was made as above with stone ground flour from Woodbridge tide mill.

 Using your starter

 You may have heard a lot of talk about having to nurture and feed your starter.
 If that sound like a lot of faff, don't let that put you off, it isn't.
 Once you have a strong starter, it will be quite robust and can last months with out being used, and can be brought back to life by feeding with some fresh flour and water.

-If you only bake once a week or so I would recommend mixing in a about 2-4 tbsp flour and 2-4 tbsp water and leaving it at room temperature for about an hour before using, just to get it really going again but it is not essential.
+If you only bake once a week or so I would recommend mixing in a about 2-4 tablespoon flour and 2-4 tablespoon water and leaving it at room temperature for about an hour before using, just to get it really going again but it is not essential.